-- When you have marked all of the points where a contour line crosses the paper/profile line, get a piece of graph paper (or a paper with all horizontal lines).
-Make sure that the graph paper is at least as long as your profile line (you can paste more than one piece together but make sure you line up the grid lines).
+- In this case, we have marked the graph paper with the appropriate lines, but you can also find a random piece of paper and mark the distances between contours on a line that you've drawn.
+If this is the case, you will need to find a piece of graph paper (or a paper with all horizontal lines) that is at least as long as your profile line (you can paste more than one piece together but make sure you line up the grid lines).

-Often you are given an appropriate profile graph in the problem (particularly if you have a lab manual from a national publisher).
-This is the case with this particular problem - you've been provided with a profile graph already.
-See the image in step 3 if you aren't sure what this means.
+As stated above, we have an appropriate profile graph for this problem (this will likely be true if you have a lab manual from a national publisher).
+You can see how to mark the graph paper in step 3 if you aren't sure how to do this step.

 - Draw a horizontal line on the graph paper that is the length of your profile line.
 Draw vertical lines above your starting and ending points.
 Label the y-axis (vertical lines) with elevations making sure that your scale goes from highest to lowest on your cross-section (see step 3).
 For example, if your lowest elevation is 4200 feet and your highest elevation is 7600 feet, you might want to label your axis going from 4000 to 8000 feet.

 We've already labeled the x axis with A-A'.
 In step 4, we determined the 420 is the highest elevation and 260 is the lowest.
 You have plenty of horizontal lines and since the contour interval is 20 ft, let's start with 200 ft and make each line 20 feet higher.